 Dress and Attire

 Every Awana club has a uniform designed for it.
 However, every clubber must earn the right to wear it.
 Once earned, we ask each child to wear their uniform each week.
 Clubbers should be in uniform to receive awards for completion of handbook sections and for the honor of participating in the Opening Ceremony color guard.

 You may purchase the uniform and handbook when you register, but your child will not receive them until the entrance booklet is complete.
 We recommend that all fabric uniform items be sewn onto the uniform using the same color thread.
 Using an iron, hot glue or fabric glue will likely result in the patches falling off.
 If you are unsure as to where an earned patch should go, please consult the back of your child’s handbook and if the award isn’t described, please ask your child’s director.

 Game Time Attire

 Sneakers and appropriate/modest play clothes should be worn during Awana.
-To ensure the safety of all children and prevent as many “boo boos” as possible during game time, we ask that parents bring their children dressed with long pants and sneakers.
+To ensure the safety of all children and prevent as many “boo-boos” as possible during game time, we ask that parents bring their children dressed in long pants and sneakers.
 Children who arrive without appropriate attire may be asked to sit out of certain games for their safety or when it could result in injury.